-Facilities Engineer - Makada Browne
+Facilities and Manufacturing Engineer - Makada Browne

-The facilities engineer is responsible for developing new facilities, planning and implementing the facility infrastructure and utility systems.
+The facilities engineer is responsible for coordinating facilities and planning facility protocol.
+The manufacturing engineer ensures that the system works smoothly with the manufacturing process.

-Design Engineer - Erich Noack
+Structural Design Engineer – Erich Noack

-The design engineer is responsible for the mechanical design aspect as well as performing the mechanical calculations, creating drafts and design review.
+The structural design engineer is responsible for the mechanical design aspect as well as performing the mechanical calculations, creating drafts and design review.

-Test Engineer- Charles Stubbs
+Mechanical Test Engineer- Charles Stubbs

 The test engineer is responsible for all aspects of testing conduct, preparation, and reporting, as well as all simulations.

-Quality Control Engineer - Amelia Veith
+Materials Analysis Engineer – Amelia Veith

-The quality control engineer is responsible for ensuring smooth operation and functionality.
+The materials engineer is responsible for ensuring smooth operation and functionality.
 They are also responsible for managing material selection and analyzing the quality of the chosen design.

 Note: This is the official role designation for all team members.
 It may be necessary for team members to accomplish tasks outside of their roles to support the team.